paypal/PayPal-iOS-SDK/docs/future_payments_mobile.md

     // Display activity indicator...

-    NSString *correlationId = [PayPalMobile applicationCorrelationIDForEnvironment:PayPalEnvironmentProduction];
+    NSString *metadataID = [PayPalMobile clientMetadataID];

-    // Send correlationId and transaction details to your server for processing with PayPal...
+    // Send metadataID and transaction details to your server for processing with PayPal...
 }
 ```

-When your server makes its payment request to PayPal, it must include a `Paypal-Application-Correlation-Id` HTTP header with this Application Correlation ID value obtained from the SDK.
+When your server makes its payment request to PayPal, it must include a `PayPal-Client-Metadata-Id` HTTP header with this Client Metadata ID value obtained from the SDK.